TheDeathlyCow/scorchful/wiki/docs/tags.md

 See [the Config file page](./config#combat-config) for how to customize the heat resistance values.

-These tags will apply a [`scorchful:frost_resistance`](./components.md#heat-resistance) component to any new stacks created with these tags that does not already have this component.
+These tags will apply a [`scorchful:heat_resistance`](./components.md#heat-resistance) component to any new stacks created with these tags that does not already have this component.
 Editing these tags and reloading will not update existing stacks.

 !!! warning
-    These tags are deprecated, it is preferred that you use a the [`scorchful:frost_resistance`](./components.md#heat-resistance) component to modify attributes of custom armours instead.
+    These tags are deprecated, it is preferred that you use a the [`scorchful:heat_resistance`](./components.md#heat-resistance) component to modify attributes of custom armours instead.
+The `#scorchful:heat_resistance/*` [item tags](#item-tags) can also be used as a shorthand to apply these components.

 ## Block Tags